Frequently Asked Questions: Admitted Students who Defer Enrollment

 Transfer students who have confirmed enrollment and are unable to enroll at UW–Madison in the term specified on their acceptance letter due to one of the reasons listed above may request to defer enrollment.

-- Finally, only after review of final grades and successful completion of senior year, the appropriate deferred enrollment letter (either denial or granted letter with deferred enrollment student contract) will be posted via the Student Center.
+- After review of the student’s final grades and confirmation of successful completion of senior year, the appropriate deferred enrollment letter (either formal approval or denial) will be posted to the Student Center.

 No. Students granted deferred enrollment are not required to submit a new application nor pay the application fee again.